-If you plan on optimizing your site, it’s likely you will get the optimum results by using a combination of tools.
-It doesn’t matter if you don’t have a huge budget; you can download many of these Chrome extensions and SEO tools for free.
+If you’re serious about optimizing your site, I highly recommend you use a combination of these extensions.
+It doesn’t matter if you don’t have a huge budget, either; you can download many of these Chrome extensions and SEO tools for free.

 It may be a bit biased to say this is one of the best SEO Chrome extensions, but I truly believe this deserves to be at the top of the list.

-If you expand the ‘view all’ options from Ubersuggest you can see monthly searches, CPC, age range, related keywords, and % of people who clicked on SEO, paid, or did not click on any results in the SERPs.
+If you expand the ‘view all’ options from Ubersuggest you can see monthly searches, CPC, age range, related keywords, and the percentage of people who clicked on SEO results, paid results, or did not click on any results in the SERPs.

 It also shows you related keywords and their information without ever leaving the SERPs.
 You can export the data to CSV or click on any of the information headings under “People also search for…” It then takes you to the Ubersuggest dashboard for your chosen keyword.